Orthogonal defect classification

 Orthogonal defect classification (ODC) turns semantic information in the software defect stream into a measurement on the process.
 The ideas were developed in the late 1980s and early 1990s by Ram Chillarege at IBM Research.
 This has led to the development of new analytical methods used for software development and test process analysis.
 ODC is process model, language and domain independent.
 Applications of ODC have been reported by several corporations on a variety of platforms and development processes, ranging from waterfall, spiral, gated, and agile development processes.
 One of the popular applications of ODC is software root cause analysis.

-ODC is claimed to reduce the time taken to perform defect analysis by over a factor of 10.
-The gains come primarily from a different approach to defect analysis, where the ODC data is generated rapidly (in minutes, as opposed to hours per defect) and analytics used for the cause and effect analysis.
-This shifts the burden of analysis from a purely human method to one that is more data intensive.

 ODC as proposed in its original papers have specific attribute-value sets that create measurements on the development process.
 Two of the five more well known categories are the defect type and defect trigger.
 The defect type captures the changes made in the code as a result of the defect.
 There are seven values for defect type and they have been empirically established to provide a measurement of the product through the process through their distribution.
 The concept is that changes in the defect type distribution is a function of the development process model, and thus provides an intrinsic measurement of progress of the product through the process.